About the Author

 I came to it the way many people do — by meeting life.

-Through decades of work, responsibility, relationships, health challenges, aging, loss and grief, good times and bad, skepticism, burnout, and the quiet question that keeps returning in different forms:
+Through decades of working all kinds of jobs and careers, responsibilities, relationships, health challenges, aging, loss and grief, good times and bad, skepticism, burnout, and more.
+From that, a quiet question that kept returning in different forms:

 What gradually became clear was not another method to adopt, but something simpler:

-Much of what we’re looking for isn’t missing.
+Much of what we’re looking for isn’t absent.

-It’s often covered over by effort, expectation, and unnecessary pressure.
+It’s often simply not accessible beneath the weight of effort, expectation, and unnecessary pressure.

 A Practical Orientation